Climate change in Canada: Public opinion

 In 2021, in the midst of the COP26, a poll concluded that 25% of Canadians were of the opinion that international conferences on climate change were useful to fight climate change.

+A 2012 Canadian poll, found that 32% of Canadians said they believe climate change is happening because of human activity, while 54% said they believe it's because of human activity and partially due to natural climate variation.
+9% believe climate change is occurring due to natural climate variation, and only 2% said they do not believe climate change is occurring at all.